-Remember the classic "What to Expect..." series for parents of young children?
-The authors of that series stopped far short of "What to Expect When Your Child is a College Student," but many other authors have picked up where they left off.
-When you get stuck, take a look at one of these resources for advice on helping your student have the best possible college experience.
+Remember the classic “What to Expect...” series for parents of young children?
+The authors of that series stopped short of “What to Expect When Your Child is a College Student,” but many others have picked up where they left off.
+When you get stuck, take a look at one of these resources for advice and suggestions about how you can coach and support your student.

 Don't Tell Me What to Do, Just Send Money: The Essential Parenting Guide to the College Years.
 Helen E. Johnson and Christine Schelhas-Miller.
 2011.